 Table 3 shows the CPU computations measured as the wall clock solution times for each of the three NMPC problems.
 These are averaged over 5 random sequences of uncertainty realizations.
 It can be clearly seen that samNMPC requires less computational effort than ideal multistage NMPC.
 Table 3 also gives a measure of the reduction in problem size with samNMPC, showing that the average number of critical scenarios scales only linearly with the robust horizon.
-The computationally intensive elements of the samNMPC algorithm are solving the linear system (28) and solving the approximate problem (18), which are shown separately in Table 3.
+The computationally intensive elements of the samNMPC algorithm are solving the linear system (29) and solving the approximate problem (19), which are shown separately in Table 3.
 The results show that the combined computational footprint of samNMPC is much smaller than that of the full-tree ideal multistage NMPC problem, which involves solving a full NLP.

-The size of the KKT matrix in (28) grows exponentially with increasing N_r , and solving the linear system takes up the bulk of the time at longer robust horizons.
+The size of the KKT matrix in (29) grows exponentially with increasing N_r , and solving the linear system takes up the bulk of the time at longer robust horizons.
 Using the Schur complement strategy avoids solving the large linear system by decomposing it into smaller linear systems, which can then be solved in parallel to achieve better computational performance.
-However, as noted before, computing the Schur complement itself requires summation over the products of many matrices (29), and this can become slow without parallelization.
+However, as noted before, computing the Schur complement itself requires summation over the products of many matrices (31), and this can become very expensive without parallelization.
 This is especially the case for $N_r = 3$, where the Schur complement is computed by summing over 729 scenarios.
-On the other hand, this summation is trivially parallelizable and does not lead to communication latencies (see [12] for extensive analysis on this).
+On the other hand, this summation is trivially parallelizable and does not lead to communication latencies (see [13] for extensive analysis on this).
 As such, we note the wall times without parallelization for the Schur complement strategy, and divide them by the number of scenarios to report the "best estimate" CPUs with parallelization.
-Table 4 shows the comparison between solving (28) as a large linear system and with the use of Schur complement strategy, averaged over 5 random sequences of uncertainty realizations.
-Because the Schur complement computations for $N_r = 3$ are slow without parallelization, we only report the wall time for solving one NMPC step instead of the average wall time, for this case.
+Table 4 shows the comparison between solving (29) as a large linear system and with the use of Schur complement strategy, averaged over 5 random sequences of uncertainty realizations.
+Because the Schur complement computations for $N_r = 3$ are expensive without parallelization, we only report the wall time for solving one NMPC step in one random uncertainty sequence with the Schur complement (instead of the average wall time), for $N_r = 3$.